mckryton/senfgurke/README.md

 **BEWARE!** This is work in progress.
 Future versions might break your test automation code from older versions!

-For example someone ask you ask you to write a new sum function wich adds the value of 1 to the result by giving you this example:
+For example someone asks you to write a new sum function wich adds the value of 1 to the result by giving you this example:

 ```
 Example: add +1 to sum
   Given a is 2
     And b is 3
    When sum+1 is applied to a and b
    Then the result is 5
 ```

 You add this example to a feature and save everything in file named 'sum_plus_one.feature' to a directory named 'features'.
 The directory should be in the same location as your office file containing your VBA code.